Anorexia and Bulimia Treatment and Counseling in Philadelphia, PA

 Even though effective interventions are available, only about 10 percent of people find the help they need to treat their eating disorder.
 Nutritional, psychological, and medical treatments can be individualized to meet each client’s symptoms and needs.
 It takes courage to acknowledge an eating disorder and reach out for help, but if you or a loved one is struggling with body image and disordered eating, you are not alone.

 Thriveworks Philadelphia offers counseling for bulimia and anorexia because we want everyone who is suffers with an eating disorder to receive the treatment they need.
-Our therapists understand the medical and psychological risks that people face, and we are committed to offering holistic care.
+Our therapists and psychologists understand the medical and psychological risks that people face, and we are committed to offering holistic care.

 Anorexia and Bulimia: Associated Health Risks